Syracuse saves season with 20-point comeback over Notre Dame, 75-67

 At halftime, everyone was “upbeat,” Buddy said.
 “Obviously at first we were down… We knew that down, whatever it was, we just had to leave it out there.”

-The energy wasn’t much better to open the second half when Dane Goodwin’s 3 pushed the lead back to 14.
+The energy wasn’t much better to open the second half, when Dane Goodwin’s 3 pushed the lead back to 14.
 But slowly, the pressure forced the Irish into mistakes.
-Buddy said the plan was to either deny entry or force guard Prentiss Hubb into the corners, where SU immediately double teamed him with bigger players.
+The plan was to either deny entry or force guard Prentiss Hubb into the corners, Buddy said, where SU immediately double-teamed him with bigger players.
 The wingspans of Braswell and Richmond wreaked havoc on ND’s smaller guards.

-Buddy said that SU typically practices the press for about five to 10 minutes each practice.
+SU typically practices the press for about five to 10 minutes each practice, Buddy said.
 Though it has produced historic wins — including a similar comeback win against Virginia in the 2016 Elite Eight — the Orange haven’t had the depth or personnel to make it effective this season — until Saturday afternoon.

 “Every week, we practice it a little bit.
 It’s not complicated,” Boeheim said.
 “It’s just a matter of getting into positions.
 We did a good job.
 They didn’t attack it very well.
 We were fortunate.
 Very fortunate with that.”

-“The first 3 was kinda big for me,” Buddy said postgame after a career-high 29 points.
+“The first 3 was kind of big for me,” Buddy said postgame after a career-high 29 points.

 Syracuse’s lead was four points by the time Notre Dame ended its six-minute scoring drought.
 The Irish had a chance to recapture the lead when Guerrier’s jumper missed, but Dolezaj pulled in the rebound and drew the foul.